whiteboxdev/library-defold-grid-engine/README.md

 ### self.dge.stop_right()

-Stop moving righward.
+Stop moving rightward.

 ---

+### self.dge.look_up()

+Changes this character's `dge.direction` to `dge.direction.up`.
+This affects the return value funtions such as `self.dge.reach()`.
+This is also useful for simply turning a character in some direction without actually moving.

+---

+### self.dge.look_left()

+Changes this character's `dge.direction` to `dge.direction.left`.
+This affects the return value funtions such as `self.dge.reach()`.
+This is also useful for simply turning a character in some direction without actually moving.

+---

+### self.dge.look_down()

+Changes this character's `dge.direction` to `dge.direction.down`.
+This affects the return value funtions such as `self.dge.reach()`.
+This is also useful for simply turning a character in some direction without actually moving.

+---

+### self.dge.look_right()

+Changes this character's `dge.direction` to `dge.direction.right`.
+This affects the return value funtions such as `self.dge.reach()`.
+This is also useful for simply turning a character in some direction without actually moving.

+---

 ### self.dge.update(dt)

-Updates all relevant properties including world position, input states, etc. Should be called every frame.
+Updates all relevant properties.
+Must be called in this character's `update()` function.

-#### Parameters
+#### Properties
-1. `dt`: Seconds since last frame.
+1. `dt`: Change in time since last frame.

 ---

 ### self.dge.unregister()

-Unregisters the current game object from the system.
-Should be called in `function final(self)`.
+Unregisters this character from DGE.
+Must be called in this character's `final()` function.

-## Example

-A minimalistic [example project](https://github.com/gymratgames/defold-grid-engine/tree/master/example) is available if you need additional help with configuration.

-Visit [my website](https://gymratgames.github.io/html/extensions.html#dge) to see an animated gif of the example project.